About Us

 Filmmaker/Historian

-A native of Manhattan and Hudson Valley resident since 1999, Stephen Blauweiss is an independent filmmaker, historian, and graphic designer.
-His over 25 years of experience in both mediums encompasses all aspects, from concept through final production, including photography and photo retouching.
+A native of Manhattan, Stephen Blauweiss is an historian with over 30 years experience as an independent filmmaker and graphic designer, encompassing all aspects from concept through final production, including photography and photo retouching.

+He co-produced and co-directed the 2016 documentary Lost Rondout: A Story of Urban Removal.
 Deeply immersed in the history of the Hudson Valley, Blauweiss and his partner Karen Berelowitz have published two books: The Life & Death of the Kingston Post Office in 2018 and The Story of Historic Kingston in 2022.
-He co-produced and co-directed the 2016 documentary Lost Rondout: A Story of Urban Removal.
+They are currently working on a new book about Leuven, Belgium.
+Blauweiss is also directing Sharkey & His Pals, a feature documentary in production.

 Karen Berelowitz